 No.

-I mean, you you said it was already was bizarre about this, and what we we knew was that these were aides who became attorneys.
+And what we knew was that these were aides who became attorneys.

-So they were actively involved as subjects of the investigation, who then went from being chief of staff for Hillary Clinton when she was Secretary of State and senior advisor to Hillary Clinton, and then became her private attorneys who would not go into the uh interview with Hillary Clinton on that July 4th weekend, and then Comey comes out you know, the that first Tuesday after the holiday and says uh she's been exonerated.
+So they were actively involved as subjects of the investigation, who then went from being chief of staff for Hillary Clinton when she was Secretary of State and senior advisor to Hillary Clinton and then became her private attorneys who would not go into the interview with Hillary Clinton on that July 4th weekend.

 But they wouldn't go into that without getting immunity from criminal prosecution for themselves for the documents that they were going to hand over.

-So they were not just acting as attorneys or counseled, but they were active subjects to the investigation who before sitting down with the FBI got the Department of Justice to grant them immunity from criminal prosecution for anything that was found in the investigation.
+So they were not just acting as attorneys or counsel, but they were active subjects to the investigation who, before sitting down with the FBI, got the Department of Justice to grant them immunity from criminal prosecution for anything that was found in the investigation.

 So that's an interesting question.

-And ultimately what happened was a uh a few months ago, we got a document that referenced the immunity agreements.
+And ultimately what happened was a few months ago, we got a document that referenced the immunity agreements.

 We then pushed to get the agreements themselves.

-Uh and we just put it together in the last couple weeks.
+And we just put it together in the last couple of weeks.

 So it's taken three years.

-But what we don't have definitive answer yet, and like the it because of the inspector general and everything else that happened post-Jim Comey, uh, his firing, the firing of Andrew McCabe, uh, and now the investigation that was opened up first by the IG, and now we have a U.S. attorney also looking at this information, is did these uh computers, which were the backups to the server, Sean, these were the bat these were the missing emails.
+But what we don't have definitive answer yet, and like the because of the Inspector General and everything else that happened post-Jim Comey, his firing, the firing of Andrew McCabe, and now the investigation that was opened up first by the IG, and now we have a U.S. attorney also looking at this information, is did these computers, which were the backups to the server, Sean, these were the missing emails.

-I'm not sure the IG the IG might tell us ultimately in a report.
+I'm not sure the IG might tell us ultimately in a report.

-So according to the immunity agreement, again, we're dealing with Clinton Aids who were allowed to sit in there.
+So according to the immunity agreement, again, we're dealing with Clinton AIDS, who were allowed to sit in when Hillary was finally being interrogated by the FBI only three days before the Comey exoneration.

 This would be June 10th, 2016, before Hillary was ever interviewed July 2nd, 2016.